 Every week we will post an item of interest, perhaps a recent research development or news story, related to our featured country, as we travel the road to the ESS.

-We've been to Portugal, Spain, France, Italy, Hungary and we're in Czech Republic now.
+We've been to Portugal, Spain, France, Italy, Hungary, Czech Republic, Germany and now Switzerland.

 SINE2020 Partner: NPI

 Scientist Spotlight: George Placzek